dthain/opsys-sp24/project6/index.md

 capabilities of a real disk, allowing you only to read and write one whole block at a time.
 Only one thread (the I/O scheduler) can access the disk at a time, and this is the performance bottleneck of the system.
-Each request to the disk will take at least 10ms, plus a little more for the distance that the disk must travel since the last request.
+Each request to the disk will take at least 10ms, plus some extra time for the distance that the disk must travel since the last request.

 ## Buffer / Cache Implementation